 Tours visiting Brooklyn Jewish neighborhoods

 Williamsburg, Crown Heights, & Borough Park are Brooklyn's Hasidic centers.
-But there's much more to "Jewish Brooklyn"
+But there's much more to "Jewish Brooklyn" or "Jews in Brooklyn."

 So "Jewish Brooklyn"--meaning neighborhoods where the population is mostly Jewish--is vast: it includes the four neighborhoods listed at right, which include the most observant Orthodox and Hasidic communities, and attendant schools, shopping, and kosher restaurants.

 So it is impossible for me to lead a comprehensive introduction to "Jewish Brooklyn" without a vehicle (like a bus) to drive through several neighborhoods that either today have significant Jewish populations or in the past did so.
 Brooklyn encompasses many different waves of Jewish arrivals.
 My tours focus on a few of the most notable of today's Jewish neighborhoods.

 Please note: each of these neighborhoods has gone through significant change.
 They grew in the early 20th century as immigrants moved from Manhattan's Lower East Side, the lodestone of Jewish life (and where I lead a neighborhood tour).
 Within one or two generations, the neighborhoods changed again, replenished in several cases by refugees from the Holocaust or by an increasingly haredi presence.